MathieuSylvestre/Insight/README.md

 ## Predictions

 New predictions can be made with `scripts/make_predictions.py`.
-Beforehand, data for the predictions must be obtained using  `notebook/weather_scraper.ipynb' and 'scripts/cleaning.py` - see [Download Data](#download-data) for details.
+The code can be easily modified to include cities not used for training, though the city's latitude must be provided.
+Alternative, for predictions over a range of dates, it may be preferable t data for the predictions must be obtained using  `notebook/weather_scraper.ipynb' and 'scripts/cleaning.py` - see [Download Data](#download-data) for details.

 ## Links